ericpopivker/eventgrid-api-example-using-angular/README.md

 # Eventgrid API example using AngularJS
-Example web application that demonstrates how to consume Eventgrid API using Angulare and Node.js
+Example web application that demonstrates how to consume Eventgrid API using Angular and Node.js

 ### API Reference